 As is often the case in a small town, Highland Home doesn't have a public transportation system that people use for their commute.

-The citizens of Highland Home are slightly less educated than the national average of 21.84% for the average city or town: 14.45% of adults in Highland Home have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Highland Home rank slightly lower than the national average.
+14.45% of adults 25 and older in Highland Home have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 Highland Home is an extremely ethnically-diverse town.
 The people who call Highland Home home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Highland Home residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Highland Home include English, Irish, African, European, and French.